chuhaiphu/vinaup-platform/apps/api/docs/pattern/EXCEPTION-FILTER-PATTERN.md

 ## Why

 Centralising error-to-response conversion lets business code throw a meaningful exception — no need for a response builder inside the services layer.
 A single catch-all guarantees that no unexpected error reaches the client as a stack trace.
-The auth filter is separate because a token failure has a side effect (clearing the cookie) that the generic handler should not carry.
+The auth filter is separate because a token failure has a side effect (clearing session cookies) that the generic handler should not carry.

 ---

 ## How

 1. **Throw, don't format** — in services and guards, `throw` a meaningful exception; never build the error response by hand.
-2. **Use the right status** — `BadRequestException` (400) for invalid input/state, `ForbiddenException` (403) for an authorization denial, `TokenInvalidException` / a plain 401 like `InvalidCredentialsException` (401) for authentication, `NotFoundException` (404) for a missing resource.
+2. **Use the right status** — `BadRequestException` (400) for invalid input/state, `ForbiddenException` (403) for an authorization denial, `AccessTokenInvalidException` / `RefreshTokenInvalidException` / a plain 401 like `InvalidCredentialsException` (401) for authentication, `NotFoundException` (404) for a missing resource.
-3. **Only `TokenInvalidException` clears the cookie** — a token failure drops the `atk` cookie; a 401 that isn't a token death (wrong credentials at sign-in) is a plain `HttpException` and must NOT enter the cookie-clearing filter.
+3. **Only the two token exceptions clear cookies** — `AccessTokenInvalidException` (access JWT failed → clears `atk` only, keeps the session) and `RefreshTokenInvalidException` (refresh token dead → clears both).
+A 401 that isn't a token death (wrong credentials at sign-in) is a plain `HttpException`; it must NOT enter the cookie-clearing filter.
 4. **Add a dedicated filter only when an error class needs a side effect or a body the catch-all cannot provide** — otherwise let `AppExceptionFilter` handle it.
 When one does, list the specific exception classes in its `@Catch(...)`; never subclass a built-in to route into it.
 5. **Default to a custom code** for anything on the business surface, and record it. → [Error Code Reference](../reference/ERROR-CODE-REFERENCE.md), [Coding Convention §9](../CODING-CONVENTION.md#9-error-handling)